Bye! You have logged out from ExperienceFirst.

 Caganer statues

-El caganer may be a strange and unorthodox tradition, but it is also a unique and cherished part of Catalan culture.
+El caganer may be a strange tradition, but it’s also a unique and cherished part of Catalan culture.

 By learning about the history and significance of this quirky figure as well as the broader festivals and traditions of Catalonia, you can gain a deeper appreciation for this proud region’s culture, and identity.
 So don’t be shy — embrace the weird and wonderful world of the caganer during your trip to Barcelona!